 To cut the story short, I made this past week about 4 times this exact olive oil flatbread and on Saturday I made it especially for my friend that was joining us for the BBQ.
 Kids went bananas over it, and kept asking are you sure there is no garlic in this and why didn’t you add some garlic on top… One more suggestion to keep in mind for the next time.
 My kids love garlic as well as my darling’ nieces.

-This is delicious and satisfying recipe that is very simple to make, and I hope you will agree with me.
-I actually made it bit thicker than your regular flatbread, because I like to have a bite and at the same time a crunch, so if you wish to make it even flatter be my guest and do it.
+This is a delicious and satisfying recipe that is very simple to make, and I hope you will agree with me.
+I actually made it bit thicker than your regular flatbread because I like to have a bite and at the same time a crunch, so if you wish to make it even flatter be my guest and do it.

 Olive Oil Flat Bread with Herbs

-- 1/2 tablespoon sugar
+- 1/2 tablespoons sugar

 - 1 teaspoon dry yeast

-- 1 tablespoon salt
+- 1/2 tablespoon salt

-- 3/4-1 cup warm water
+- 3/4 to 1 cup warm water

 - 2 tablespoons pure olive oil